Staff and Board

 Chief of Ethics Evaluation, VHA National Center for Ethics in Health Care; Professor, University of Washington School of Medicine

-President: Dan Hudson, Festival Manager, National Film Festival for Talented Youth (NFFTY)
+President: Dan Hudson, Managing Director, National Film Festival for Talented Youth (NFFTY)

 Dan has served on the TeenTix Advisory Council since 2017, but has been connected to the organization through running box office and front of house for partner organizations all over Seattle, and has been a passionate advocate of the pass program for year.
 Dan has been with NFFTY in varying capacities since 2015, and is happy to be stepping into a larger role as Festival Manager for NFFTY 2018.
 Most recently he was with Shunpike, an arts service organization that provides opportunities and support to arts of all disciplines and backgrounds, and helped launch the inaugural ACES: Artists of Color Expo & Symposium.
 A graduate of Seattle University’s MFA in Arts Leadership program, he has over seven years of professional experience working with arts nonprofits in Seattle.
 He primarily has worked with theatre and film organizations—including Intiman, ArtsWest, SIFF, Northwest Film Forum, NFFTY, and Scarecrow Video—in a variety of marketing, development, and operations roles.
 His uniting passion is the arts’ transformative ability to build empathy, and using the arts to build a more equitable and just society.
 In his spare time he programs the Grand Illusion Cinema in Seattle's University District, where his programming was profiled in March 2018 by The Stranger.